-Explore Mayan Belize
+Explore Mayan Ruins of Belize

 A trip to Belize without visiting the ancient Mayan Ruins is like visiting Paris without seeing the Eiffel Tower.
-Why not treat yourself to a fantastic Belize inland adventure and explore these breathtaking Mayan structures?
+Why not treat yourself to a fantastic Belize adventure tour and explore these breathtaking Mayan ruin structures?
 Our tour office staff can set you up with your choice of several Belize Mayan ruins tours.

 Altun Ha Mayan Ruin

 Altun Ha was a major ceremonial center during the Classic Period (250-900A.D) and functioned as a vibrant trading center.
 It was here that the largest carved jade object, a Jade head, was found.

 Start this Mayan ruins tour with either a short flight, or cool boat ride to Belize City.
 Upon arrival, your guide will escort you by van for a 45-minute drive through the Northern Highway, passing several villages as you make your way to the low lush jungle and the Maya Ruins of Altun Ha.
 Here, you will receive a guided tour of these magnificent ruins and will hear about Mayan history and ancient Maya civilization.
 Your guide will provide ample time for you to climb one of the main temples and enjoy a stunning panoramic view of the Belize rainforest.

 Lamanai Mayan Ruin

 Lamanai is one of Belize’s largest Mayan ceremonial centers located in the Orange Walk district on the New River Lagoon.
 It is characterized by exotic styles of ancient Mayan art and architecture.
 The word Lamanai means Submerged Crocodile.